 “Advancing racial equity through manufactured housing” by Lesli McCollum Gooch, Ph.D., was published on March 08, 2021, 9:00 a.m. by National Mortgage News (NMN).
 In several respects Gooch’s “Advancing Racial Equity Through Manufactured Housing” is an impressive thought-piece, op-ed or “opinion” article by the CEO of the Manufactured Housing Institute (MHI).
 This analysis will seek to give credit where it is due, because there are numerous useful statements by her in that document obtained from MHI.
 Conversely, after her op-ed, MHProNews will unpack aspects of her column that merit closer scrutiny.
 Why?
 Because if MHI vigorously and sincerely pursued the thinking she laid out in practical terms, the logical result would be improved image, more opportunities for millions, as well as serious growth in manufactured housing sales.
-As this is pro-growth platform – so long as growth is attained ethically and sustainably – reading Gooch’s thoughts and the related expert MHProNews analysis may prove useful to industry professionals, advocates, taxpayers, investors, politicos, media and others in several ways.
+As this is a pro-growth platform – so long as growth is attained ethically and sustainably – reading Gooch’s thoughts and the related expert MHProNews analysis may prove useful to industry professionals, advocates, taxpayers, investors, politicos, media and others in several ways.

 With that brief preface, what follows is Gooch’s unedited Op-Ed, as was provided by MHI in a PDF’d document form to their members.
 It was forwarded to MHProNews for analysis.